cebix/macemu/BasiliskII/README.md

 # Bug reports

 You found a bug?
-Well, use the source, fix it and send the fix to <Christian.Bauer@uni-mainz.de> for inclusion in the next release of Basilisk II.
+Well, use the source, fix it and post a pull request to [GitHub](https://github.com/cebix/macemu) for inclusion in the next release of Basilisk II.

-If you don't have a fix, you should post a bug report using the Source Forge bug tracker, supplying as much information as possible (operating system and versions of Basilisk II and MacOS being used, relevant hardware information, the exact steps to reproduce the bug, etc.): http://sourceforge.net/tracker/?group_id=2123&atid=102123
+If you don't have a fix, you should post a bug report using the Source Forge bug tracker, supplying as much information as possible (operating system and versions of Basilisk II and MacOS being used, relevant hardware information, the exact steps to reproduce the bug, etc.): https://sourceforge.net/p/basilisk/bugs/

-I also strongly suggest reading this before posting a bug report: http://www.chiark.greenend.org.uk/~sgtatham/bugs.html
+I also strongly suggest reading this before posting a bug report: https://www.chiark.greenend.org.uk/~sgtatham/bugs.html

 # Author

-You can contact me at <Christian.Bauer@uni-mainz.de>, but please don't do so unless absolutely necessary.
+You can contact me via one of the methods listed on [my GitHub page](https://github.com/cebix), but please don't do so unless absolutely necessary.
 I'm maintaining Basilisk II in my spare time and am not able to provide technical support for everyone.
 If you have questions, consider posting them to one of the support forums mentioned below.

 You are encouraged to contact me personally when
 - you have bug fixes or small enhancements for the code